WrestleMania 25: Main event matches

-The World Heavyweight Championship was contested for in a Triple Threat match between the champion, Edge, Big Show, and John Cena, who entered through an aisle of look-alikes to start the match; Vickie Guerrero was brought out to ringside in a wheelchair by Chavo Guerrero Jr. due to her emotional investment in both Edge and Big Show.
+The World Heavyweight Championship was contested for in a Triple Threat match between the champion, Edge, Big Show, and John Cena, who entered through an aisle of look-alikes to start the match; Vickie Guerrero was brought out to ringside in a wheelchair by Chavo Guerrero due to her emotional investment in both Edge and Big Show.
 The action began with some brawling and some early teamwork from Big Show and Edge before their alliance crumbled.
 The match spilled to the outside seeing Edge spear Big Show through the guardrail.
 Cena returned Edge to the ring before applying the STF before Big Show came to his senses, and broke up the action, leading to Cena and Edge teaming up to remove Big Show from the equation before turning on each other.
 Cena won the match by lifting both Big Show and Edge at the same exact time and set up the Attitude Adjustment on Big Show, then dropping Edge onto Big Show with the same move before pinning Big Show to win his second World Heavyweight Championship.

 Next after that, the 2009 WWE Hall of Fame class was introduced in this order by Justin Roberts: Terry and Dory Funk Jr., "Cowboy" Bill Watts, Howard Finkel, Koko B. Ware, the Von Erich family (represented by Kevin Von Erich), Ricky "The Dragon" Steamboat, and Stone Cold Steve Austin.
 After the introductions were made, Austin drove to ringside and all around the ring in an ATV, and toasted the fans with beer.

 The last match of the event was for the WWE Championship; the match was contested between the champion, Triple H, and Randy Orton.
 As per a pre-match stipulation by Vickie Guerrero, if Triple H had been disqualified or had been counted out during the match, he would have lost the title to Orton.
-The champion had his signature weapon, the sledgehammer, in hand only to relinquish it prior to entering the ring by throwing it through a glass wall.
+Triple H had his signature weapon, the sledgehammer, in hand only to relinquish it prior to entering the ring by throwing it through a glass wall.
 Early in the match, Triple H did everything in his power to hurt Orton without being disqualified in the process.
 Orton performed a Back Body Drop to Triple H onto the Spanish announce table.
 At one point, Orton threw Triple H to a turnbuckle where the referee was standing, causing him to collide, and knocked out the referee.
 After executing an RKO on Triple H, Orton tried to gain more advantage and went out of the ring to pick up Triple H's signature weapon, the sledgehammer.
 As Orton made his way back to the ring, Triple H delivered a punt kick to Orton.
 Triple H took his sledgehammer from Orton, hit him with it and executed the Pedigree to retain the WWE Championship.